Watering Techniques To Keep Your House Plants Hydrated This Summer

 - Why Use: Misting helps raise humidity levels around the plant and can deter pests like spider mites.
 It also keeps dust off the leaves, allowing them to absorb more light.

-- Problems & Solutions: Avoid over-misting, as it can lead to fungal issues.
-Use a fine mist and do it in the morning to allow the plant to dry before nightfall.
+lead to fungal issues.
+Use a fine mist and do it in the morning to allow the

 - When watering house plants, other forms of watering may be needed in addition to misting.
 The fine water droplets may not be able to seep below the topsoil and reach the plant's roots.